-The diamond grinding disc is especially suitable for sharpening chains for rip sawing, since they only need to be ground off a little.
+The diamond grinding disc is especially suitable for sharpening ripping chains, since they only need to be ground off a little.
 If you avoid using the diamond grinding disc for heavy sharpening of e.g. cross-cutting chains that have cut in stone, the life of the diamond grinding disc will be very long.